Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 VISITORS AND VISITOR FACILITIES
 -------------------------------

 Approximately 20 million tourists stay overnight and 30-40 million day trippers visit the Wadden Sea region every year (the region being the Wadden Sea, the Wadden Sea Islands and the adjacent mainland areas).
 Through an extended net of information centres, visitor information systems, print and digital information and an increasing number of professional guides along the Wadden Sea, the quality of nature experience for visitors has improved significantly, benefiting both the visitors and nature.
-The information and interpretation centres adjacent to the property are placed all along the shore.
-Furthermore, there is an extensive net of information tables and signs both at and within the property on those locations where visitors are assumed to go and have a look at the site or follow the many trails specifically made to provide them with information and enjoyment, while at the same time causing as little disturbance to the property as possible.
+The infmation and interpretation centres adjacent to the property are placed all along the she.
+Furtherme, there is an extensive net of infmation tables and signs both at and within the property on those locations where visits are assumed to go and have a look at the site follow the many trails specifically made to provide them with infmation and enjoyment, while at the same time causing as little disturbance to the property as possible.

 In Germany, there are currently 16 information facilities, of which 2 have been recently extended and officially designated as UNESCO World Heritage Visitor Centres.
 Additionally, there are 13 regional and local education and awareness centres in the region.
 Visitor facilities in Denmark consist of ten large and small information centres and exhibitions which are situated along the coast and on the islands.
 In the Netherlands there are also multiple visitor facilities which form part of the International Wadden Sea School network.

 SCIENTIFIC RESEARCH AND FACILITIES
 ----------------------------------

-In the Wadden Sea, there is a long tradition of research on the composition of the regional flora and fauna.
+In the Wadden Sea, there is a long tradition of research on the composition of the regional fla and fauna.
 For instance, the Skallingen field laboratory was founded by Copenhagen University in 1935 for geomorphological research and is still used for field courses and research projects.
-Nevertheless, not all groups of very small organisms have been assessed.
+Nevertheless, not all groups of very small ganisms have been assessed.
 Complete surveys on species richness within habitats are extremely time consuming and require a wide spectrum of taxonomic expertise.
-Therefore, this has been rarely accomplished.
-However, one such study has been performed at a sandy beach with a sand flat on the island of Sylt, along a 115m long transect from high to low tide level.
-Altogether, about 50,000 sediment samples have been analyzed and more than one million individuals have been examined and identified to species level.
+Therefe, this has been rarely accomplished.
+However, one such study has been perfmed at a sandy beach with a sand flat on the island of Sylt, along a 115m long transect from high to low tide level.
+Altogether, about 50,000 sediment samples have been analyzed and me than one million individuals have been examined and identified to species level.
 Most species belonged to the interstitial fauna, metazoans small enough to move through the interstices of sand without having to push sand grains out of their way.
-In total, 652 species were recorded, and for 148 of them that beach is the type locality, because these species were described here for the first time.
+In total, 652 species were recded, and f 148 of them that beach is the type locality, because these species were described here f the first time.
 To these, roughly 200 taxonomic groups not included in the survey have to be added.
 Also not considered are the plants, of which about 150 unicellular benthic algae may occur at the site.
-Thus, walking from high to low tide line on that particular beach one trespasses the territories of almost 1,000 species.
+Thus, walking from high to low tide line on that particular beach one trespasses the territies of almost 1,000 species.

 MANAGEMENT
 ----------

 An essential element of the management system of the property is the Wadden Sea Plan (WSP).
 The Wadden Sea Plan applies to both the property “The Wadden Sea” and the adjacent areas covered by the Wadden Sea cooperation.
 Following this ecosystem approach the World Heritage Site will benefit from the fact that the management of the whole area coming under the trilateral Wadden Sea cooperation is based on the same comprehensive agreements set out in the Wadden Sea Plan.
 The Trilateral Wadden Sea Plan was adopted at the 8th Wadden Sea Conference in Stade, Germany in 1997.
-The WSP constitutes the common trans-boundary policy and management plan for the Wadden Sea Area.
-It is important to acknowledge that the WSP is a policy and management plan adopted by governments for a trans-boundary area and therefore has a wider perspective than a traditional management plan for a site in the sense that the WSP encompasses also the vision, principles, policies and measures and is a framework for the integrated protection and management of the Wadden Sea.
-The Plan is an agreement of how the countries envisage the coordination and integration of management of the Wadden Sea Area and of the projects and actions that must be carried out to achieve the commonly agreed targets.
+The WSP constitutes the common trans-boundary policy and management plan f the Wadden Sea Area.
+It is imptant to acknowledge that the WSP is a policy and management plan adopted by governments f a trans-boundary area and therefe has a wider perspective than a traditional management plan f a site in the sense that the WSP encompasses also the vision, principles, policies and measures and is a framewk f the integrated protection and management of the Wadden Sea.
+The Plan is an agreement of how the countries envisage the codination and integration of management of the Wadden Sea Area and of the projects and actions that must be carried out to achieve the commonly agreed targets.

 The vision of the Wadden Sea Plan is: